antononcube/MathematicaForPrediction/MarkdownDocuments/Applying-AI-and-ML-to-finance-and-technology.md

 My favorite analogy to point 1 above is the following.

-There are two principal ways to fish: with bait and a fishing rod, and by draining the lake and picking the fish you want.
+There are two principal ways to fish: (i) with bait and a fishing rod, and (ii) by draining the lake and picking the fish you want.
 Any other way of fishing is something in between.
 (For example, using a net or a bomb.)

 So, the high performance of draining the lake can be confused with the ability of bait selection and fishing-spot picking.